halaway/binary-expression-evaluator/README.md

 <img width="301" alt="Screen Shot 2024-02-11 at 10 28 51 PM" src="https://github.com/halaway/binary-expression-evaluator/assets/31904474/d5953b91-9fb3-4f1c-b46d-ffa922c4f8b0">

-A possible visual interpretation of how an algebraic expression of a particular form utilizes two stacks for distinguishing between operators and operands while treating a subset of an expression as its own subtree, effectively creating a tree in O(N) while
+A possible visual interpretation of how an algebraic expression of a particular form utilizes two stacks for distinguishing between operators and operands while treating a subset of an expression as its own subtree, effectively creating a tree while performing traversals and evaluations all in O(N).

 ## Features